GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-problems/index.md

 threshold for triggering lazy-loading.
 It may be more ideal for your purposes to establish a buffer zone some distance below the fold so that images begin loading well before the user scrolls them into the viewport.
-For example, The intersection observer API allows you to specify a `rootMargin` property in an options object when you create a new `IntersectionObserver` instance.
+For example, The Intersection Observer API allows you to specify a `rootMargin` property in an options object when you create a new `IntersectionObserver` instance.
 This effectively gives elements a buffer, which triggers lazy-loading behavior before the element is in the viewport: